JankariTech/blog/src/assets/UnitTestingVueComponents/UnitTestingVueComponents.md

 ##### Knowing what to test
 There can be multiple logic involved in our test files.
 However, not everything needs to be tested during unit testing.

-Don't forget we're only writing tests for a specific component.
+Remember that we're only writing tests for a specific component.
 So we should only test the features provided by that specific unit.

 So, is it necessary to test every feature in the component?